trento-project/docs/guides/manual-installation.md

 > Note: PackageHub packages are tested by SUSE, but they do not come with the same level of support as the core SLES packages.
 > Users should assess the suitability of these packages based on their own risk tolerance and support needs.

-> Note: Using a different Service Pack then SP5 requires changing repository.

 Enable PackageHub repository:

 ```bash
 SUSEConnect --product PackageHub/15.5/x86_64
 ```

-> Note: Using a different Service Pack then SP5 requires to change repository: [SLE15 SP3: SUSEConnect --product `PackageHub/15.3/x86_64`, SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`]
+> Note: Using a different Service Pack then SP5 requires to change repository: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`, SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`]

-**ONLY FOR SLE15 SP5: Add the prometheus user/group**
+Add the prometheus user/group **(ONLY FOR SLE15 SP5)**:

 ```bash
 groupadd --system prometheus